 Warrior – Fighting For The Earth

-Warrior released the space themed album Fighting For The Earth in 1985.
-For a band that was previously unknown, these guys put together a really solid classic sounding metal album.
-Singer Paramore McCarty has a voice that combine gritty and high pitched screams.
+Warrior released the space-themed album Fighting For The Earth in 1985.
+For a band that was previously unknown, these guys put together a really solid classic-sounding metal album.
+Singer Paramore McCarty has a voice that combines gritty and high-pitched screams.
 Overall, the entire album is well done and shows a maturity that many other bands did not display at the time.
 McCarty resurfaced as Perry McCarty serving as the lead vocalist for Steve Stevens Atomic Playboys.
 In 1998 Warrior released the album called Ancient Future with McCarty.
 The band has also released two other albums which featured vocalists Marc Storace of Krokus and Rob Rock.

 White Tiger – White Tiger